-Consumer views about the affordability of energy of course vary with household income.
-As described in the overall affordability findings post, the largest jump in the home energy affordability index was seen for consumers in the highest tercile of self-reported household income.
+Consumer views about the affordability of energy do vary with household income.
+As described in another recent post on the topic, the largest jump in the home energy affordability index was seen for consumers in the highest tercile of self-reported household income.
 Nevertheless, views on affordability improved across the board.